canyon289/SpookyAuthorNLP/report/capstone_report.md

 took more thought up front, and was also constraining, but when I got it right it made iterating on models much more quickly.

-My biggest takeaway however was the use of uniitesting in machine learning code.
+My biggest takeaway however was the use of unittesting in machine learning code.
-Using uniitests help me really understand how techniques were performding, as well as debug machine learning pipelines, in reusable and clear ways.
+Using uniitests help me really understand how techniques were performing, as well as debug machine learning pipelines, in reusable and clear ways.
 In the future I'll continue using this technique to ensure that my hypothesis about how the code functions matches the actual functionality.